Get us in your inbox

 Advertising

 Photogenic foods have gotten more and more slickly produced over the years, with unicorn dye here and glitter there, but fried chicken, one of the originals of the form, is as lovely as ever, unadorned.
-Whether it's perched atop a waffle at brunch, served among sides at a soul food favorite or only available off-site, that crispy golden skin practically crackles from its pixels.
+Whether it's perched atop a waffle at brunch or joined by a smattering of sides at dinner, that crispy golden skin practically crackles from its pixels.
 It’s even better when you lower the phone and take that first juicy bite, and these are our favorite fried chicken destinations in NYC to sink your teeth into right now.

 RECOMMENDED: Full guide to the best restaurants in NYC